Luanbonfim/ecommerce-platform-deploy/README.md

    - Check Docker logs: `docker-compose logs`
    - Verify all environment variables are set
    - Ensure ports 4200 and 7263 are available

+4. If submodules are not updating:
+   - Run `git submodule init` followed by `git submodule update`
+   - Check if you have access to the submodule repositories
+   - Verify the submodule URLs in `.gitmodules`

 ## Stopping the Application